ModelEarth/community/README.md

 Join a project at <a href="https://www.meetup.com/codeforatlanta/">Code for Atlanta</a> with [Code for America](https://www.codeforamerica.org/)
 -->

-Teams will collaborate broadly using integrated services:
+Teams will collaborate on integrated services using:

 <b>Detached Frontends</b>
 - Vanilla JS and JQuery in the current [community repo](start)